Reading East (UK Parliament constituency): History

 The Reading East parliamentary constituency was first contested in 1983, when it was won by a partial incumbent, Gerry Vaughan, a Conservative who was before that election sitting MP for abolished Reading South.
 He held the seat through two general elections until he retired before the 1997 election.
-The constituency was in 1997 won by the Labour Party's Jane Griffiths, thus a backbencher under the Blair Ministry.
+The constituency was won in 1997 by the Labour Party's Jane Griffiths, thus a backbencher under the Blair Ministry.
 She retained the seat in the 2001 election but was deselected by her Constituency Labour Party before the 2005 election, when the seat was won by the Tory candidate, Rob Wilson, who held the seat through two elections.
+Until 2005 the seat had been a national bellwether.

 The seat was regained by the Labour Party's candidate in 2017, Matt Rodda, achieving the party's best showing since the seat's creation.
+Rodda's 2017 win was one of 30 net gains of the Labour Party.
 The 2017 result came when there was a hung parliament nationally.
-Until 2005 the seat had been a national bellwether.

-Reading East is one of five constituencies, the others being Croydon Central, Enfield Southgate, Leeds North West and Peterborough, which elected Labour MPs in 2017 having not done so since 2001.
-As of the 2017 general election, the seat is one of two Labour seats from a total of eight seats in Berkshire.
+Reading East was one of five constituencies, the others being Croydon Central, Enfield Southgate, Leeds North West and Peterborough, which elected Labour MPs in 2017 having not done so since 2001.

+At the 2019 general election, the seat was retained by Rodda with an increased majority, achieving a swing to Labour of 1.9%, and bucking the national trend which saw an overall swing to the Conservatives of 4.6%.